 Sweetwater Wooden Playhouse

-These playhouses and swing sets have become very popular over the last year.
-With most of us staying home and not visiting our local playgrounds, having a swing set in your backyard became more appealing.
-We may look at it as just a swing and slide, but it could be so much to a little one’s imagination.
-This type of play helps promote imaginative play with coordination development, gross and fine motor play, and most of all, it creates social and emotional relationships that children have lacked due to virtual learning and isolation.
+While visiting your local playgrounds is a great activity for kids, having a playhouse or swing set in your backyard is super convenient!
+We may see it as just a swing and slide, but it could be so much to a little one’s imagination.
+This type of play helps promote imaginative play with coordination development and gross and fine motor play.
+Most of all, it allows them to create social and emotional relationships!3

 Is there nothing cuter than a child following Dad around with their lawnmower?
-We may find yard work a daunting task, but our littles think it’s the best thing ever.
-These toys not only encourage their future lawn skills but also helps with modeling behavior.
-When a child learns to model behavior or a skill, it helps them learn it faster and correctly.
-Fostering this type of play will help in other areas of child development as it will encourage them to model other behaviors such as self-care, independence, safety, and more.
-Here are some of my favorite “grown-up” tools for outdoor play!
+We may find yard work daunting, but our littles think it’s the best thing ever.
+These outdoor toys for kids encourage their future lawn skills and help with modeling behavior as they watch and imitate their parents.
+When a child learns to model behaviors or skills, it helps them learn new and strengthen their skills.5 Here are some of my favorite “grown-up” tools for outdoor play!

 Step2 Spill and Splash Water Table